ahacking/to_json/README.md

 ### ToJson vs Jsonify
  + Jsonify is the slowest JSON serialization option I am aware of
  + DSL relys on method_missing for the JSON attribute names
- + Jsonify uses a builder model as opposed to JSON serializer classes
+ + Jsonify uses a builder model as opposed to serializer classes
  + Jsonify supports rails template integration through a companion gem
  + Jsonify provides Tilt based view integration